-- · oxygen,
+- oxygen,

 - antibiotics, and

 - hospital blood transfusion services.

-Please note: Anesthesia for dental services are covered in accord with HMSA's medical policy on Dental Anesthesia which can be found at www.hmsa.com.
+Please note: Anesthesia for dental services are covered in accord with HMSA's medical policy on "Deep Sedation and General Anesthesia for Dental Services" which can be found at www.hmsa.com.
+The medical policy provides detailed coverage criteria for when services meet HMSA's payment determination criteria.